 Steve Martin Associates

-Luke's expertise extends beyond clinical practice.
-He is the creator of the Seven Stages of Switch Development and the Switch Heroes book series, the inventor of the patented Power Wheelchair Simulator, and the co-creator of the Pace MyWay app.
-Over the past several years, he has partnered with Imperial College London to develop cutting-edge tech solutions for people with disabilities, including through an Innovate UK-funded grant.
+He is the creator of the Seven Stages of Switch Development and the Switch Heroes book series, invented the patented Power Wheelchair Simulator, and is co-creator of the Pace MyWay app.
+He has also partnered with Imperial College London to develop solutions for people with disabilities.
 Additionally, he has served as a clinical consultant for Enayball and on advisory boards for Gripable and Motion UK.
-Luke was also the business lead for the Royal College of Occupational Therapists (RCOT) specialist interest group for Children, Young People, and Families, as well as on the board for the London AAC Clinical Excellence Network.
-His international contributions include supporting disabled and abandoned children in China through his work with International China Concern.
+He was the business lead for the Royal College of Occupational Therapists special interest group for Children, Young People, and Families, and on the board for the London AAC Clinical Excellence Network.
+Internationally he supports disabled children in China working with International China Concern.

-Luke has presented on the subject of AT at several prestigious conferences, including ATIA 2024, TechAbility 2023, London AAC CEN, and Communication Matters 2023.
-His work has also been published in OT News and the Communication Matters Journal.
+Luke has presented at conferences, including ATIA, TechAbility, London AAC CEN, and Communication Matters.
+He has published articles in OT News and the Communication Matters Journal.

 In line with all SMA experts, Luke holds an Enhanced Disclosure Certificate from the Disclosure and Barring Service.
 He is also working towards the Bond Solon/Cardiff University Expert Witness Certificate.